Option Profit and Loss Attribution and Pricing: A New Framework

 Date Written: March 24, 2018

-Marking to market dictates that investors worry not only about terminal payoffs, but also about daily price fluctuations.
-This paper develops a new valuation framework that links the pricing of an option investment to its daily profit and loss attribution.
-The new framework uses the explicit Black-Merton-Scholes option pricing formula to attribute the short term investment risk of the option to variations in the underlying security price and in the option's implied volatility.
-This attribution highlights the key risk drivers affecting the short term investment return distribution and provides a basis for determining what risks to dynamically hedge and what risks to take exposure on.
-Taking risk-neutral expectation and applying dynamic no-arbitrage constraints results in a pricing relation that links the option's fair implied volatility level to the underlying's short term volatility level as well as corrections for the implied volatility's own expected direction of movement, its variance, and its covariance with the underlying security return.
-Commonality assumptions on the implied volatility co-movements across strike price, maturity date, and the underlying security allow one to generate cross-sectional pricing implications for a selected number or range of option contracts underlying the same security or across many different names.
+This paper develops a new top-down valuation framework that links the pricing of an option investment to its daily profit and loss attribution.
+The framework uses the Black-Merton-Scholes option pricing formula to attribute the short-term option investment risk to variations in the underlying security price and the option's implied volatility.
+Taking risk-neutral expectation and demanding no dynamic arbitrage results in a pricing relation that links an option's fair implied volatility level to the underlying's volatility level with corrections for the implied volatility's own expected direction of movement, its variance, and its covariance with the underlying security return.

 JEL Classification: C13; C51; G12; G13